 University of Colorado Health (formerly Poudre Valley Health System) evaluates and uses new technologies that benefit patients and families.
 We study and improve the way we provide tests and treatments.
 We work closely with physicians to evaluate the care we offered and what worked, what didn't, and why.

 We also constantly work to improve our customer service -- that's a major focus for us, and our senior managers and department directors.
 Click an award to see details.
 Collapse all

 Baldrige National Quality Award

 Poudre Valley Hospital is a Magnet hospital, a designation given by the American Nurses Credentialing Center for nursing excellence.
 PVH was first designated a Magnet hospital in 2000, the first hospital in the Rocky Mountain region and the 18th nationally to receive the designation.
-PVH was re-designated in 2004 and again in 2009.
-Medical Center of the Rockies received the Magnet designation in 2010.
+PVH was re-designated in 2004, 2009 and 2014.
+Poudre Valley Hospital is one of only ten hospitals in the nation to receive the Magnet designation four times in a row.

 Best Places to Work in Healthcare

 Peak Performance Award

 In 2008 Poudre Valley Health System received the Peak Performance Award, Colorado's highest award for performance excellence, from the Colorado Performance Excellence Program (CPEx).
 It was the second time in five years PVHS received the award.